SteveDoyle2/NASTRAN-95/um/bulk.md

 3.The card is not required if no planes of symmetry are involved.

-4.First plane of symmetry is assumed to be at í = 0.
-Second plane of symmetry is assumed to be at í = 360 degrees/M.
+4.First plane of symmetry is assumed to be at Ã­ = 0.
+Second plane of symmetry is assumed to be at Ã­ = 360 degrees/M.

 5.Symmetric and antisymmetric constraints for the structure must, in addition, be provided by you.